neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/06-calling-smart-contracts.md

 ```

 Notice that we also have to define the interface of the smart contract explicitly.
 The instance returned by `SmartContract.for` will match the interface we've defined and then we can access any of its public properties and methods.

+We also have to declare the events we expect to be emitted by the underlying contract explicitly using `declareEvent`.
+The `declareEvent` method works the same as `createEventNotifier` except it does not return a function that can be called to emit an event - instead it just informs the NEO•ONE toolchain that there are additional events that it needs to register with the NEO•ONE client APIs.

 ::: warning